Do you see now that fathers

 There isn’t anything you have to do to earn your worth, it is given to you.

-This is only the beginning of an exhilarating journey deeper into fatherhood, which will take years to unpack and explore and relish.
+And it’s only the beginning of an exhilarating journey deeper into fatherhood, which will take years to unpack and explore and relish.
 For now, just imagine how the world could change with a little grace helping to heal this father hunger so many of us suffer from — the act of a father freely choosing his son (or daughter) may be the first step leading to the restoration of all other things.